OpenWIS/openwis-documentation/_posts/2016-03-07-OpenWIS-Technical-Committee-2016-Mar.md

 6. **Review the 'Melbourne TC plan' and update the (technical) Roadmap.**
 	1. **Release scope (what should be included in the next release)**
 		1. PR - doesn't make sense to do this now, since we're going to try the new Kanban approach for v4 and the tasks required to finish 3.14 are well understood and in progress.
 So, action on PR follows...
-		2. A-OWIS-TC-2016-27: PR - transfer backlog and Github issues for v 4 to a Kanban board.
-OWIS-A
+		2. ACT-OWIS-TC-2016-27: PR - transfer backlog and Github issues for v 4 to a Kanban board.
+OWIS-ACT
 		3. JT - there needs to be a governance process to approve work packages - we'll cover at the SC.
 	2. **Project scope (e.g. setting up open source community, writing documentation, set up web site)**
 		1. PR - should include on the Kanban board.
-		2. A-OWIS-TC-2016-28: PR - Include tasks on the Kanban board to cover: docs, open source community activities, setting up a web site etc. OWIS-A
+		2. ACT-OWIS-TC-2016-28: PR - Include tasks on the Kanban board to cover: docs, open source community activities, setting up a web site etc. OWIS-ACT
 	3. **Time line (schedule vs agile development 'ordered open-ended backlog')**
 		1. So aiming for open source release June/July.
 	4.  **Allocation of tasks (task tracking - Waffle Board?
 GitHub?
 Trello? )**